-Support students who struggle to make connections across texts.
-(Session 9) Support students to write with focus - fast and furious.
-(Session 10) Support writers who are ready to contextualize arguments within larger ideas and writers who need support with lining up evidence.
+Support writers who are ready to contextualize arguments within larger ideas and writers who need support with lining up evidence.
 (Session 11) Analyze logic in claims and counterclaims.
 (Session 12) Understand your audience.
-(Session 13) Writers evaluate evidence to ensure that their own arguments are solid (Session 12: Mini Lesson).
+(Session 13) opposing viewpoint and then offering a rebuttal (Session 11: Mini Lesson).
+Writers evaluate evidence to ensure that their own arguments are solid (Session 12: Mini Lesson).
 Writers think carefully about their audience and tailor their arguments to appeal to that audience (Session 13: Mini-Lesson).
 Writers present their arguments in panels, and share their arguments in real-life situations to enact positive change (Session 14: Mini-Lesson).
 Writers use argument skills in a variety of ways and contexts (Session 15: Mini-Lesson).
-BEND III: Writing for Real-Life Purposes and Audiences Goal: Writers su Suggestions for Differentiation Conferring/Small Group Instruction (This list can be used to provide accommodations, modifications, and/or extensions for individual students.)
-Find a topic and plan your essay with audience in mind.
+BEND III: Writing for Real-Life Purposes and Audiences Goal: Writers will draw on all they know about writing to take a stand in the world.
+Suggestions for Differentiation Conferring/Small Group Instruction (This list can be used to provide accommodations, modifications, and/or extensions for individual students.)
+Find a topic and plan your essay with the audience in mind.
 (Session 16) Coach into students' search for primary evidence.
 (Session 17) Play devil's advocate and spot the biased sample.
 (Session 20) Sort information within paragraphs.
 (Session 21) Writers stand up for what they believe in, drawing on all they have learned to build a strong case (Session 16: Mini Lesson).
 Writers find the most persuasive evidence in everyday life (Session 17: Mini Lesson).
 Writers stop and use a variety of tools to help them set goals (Session 18: Mini Lesson).
 Writers strengthen their arguments when they use all that they've learned (Session 19: Mini Lesson).
 Writers strengthen their claims by making sure evidence doesn't depend on flawed reasoning (Session 20 : Mini Lesson).
 Writers will use editing strategies to make decisions about nonfiction paragraphs (Session 21: Mini Lesson).
 Writers share and discuss their writing, and make plans for how and where it will live in the world (Session 22: Mini-Lesson).
-Grammar Focus Goal: Teachers can use this unit to review or reinforce previously taught grammar content.
-The grade level language standards above should be integrated into your planning.
-You may want to teach grammar mini-lessons to the whole class, small groups, and/or individuals.
-In addition to the grade level expectations above, students may need additional grammar instruction based upon their individual progress.
-Please utilize student work to determine what a student knows and is able to do and what a student might need next. • Refer back to previously taught teaching points to review or reinforce grammar content.